codingphun/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

   - Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
   - Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest

 - For the 'Location of model artifacts' field under **Primary Container**, enter the path to the output of your replicated training job.
-To find the path, go back to your first browser tab, click **Jobs** in the left pane, then find and click the replicated job name, which will look like `linear-replicated-<date>`.
+To find the path, go back to your first browser tab, click **Jobs** in the left pane, then find and click the replicated job name, which will look like `linear-replicated-firstname-lastname-<date>`.
 Scroll down to the **Outputs** section, then copy the path under 'S3 model artifact'.
-Paste the path in the field; it should look like `s3://sagemaker-projects-pdx/sagemaker/data_distribution_types/linear-replicated-2018-03-11-18-13-13/output/model.tar.gz`.
+Paste the path in the field; it should look like `s3://sagemaker-projects-pdx/sagemaker/data_distribution_types/linear-replicated-john-smith-2018-03-11-18-13-13/output/model.tar.gz`.

 - Click **Create model** at the bottom of the page.

-- Repeat the above steps for the sharded training job model, except:  for 'Model name', enter `distributed-sharded`, and for 'Location of model artifacts', enter the path for the sharded training job model artifact.
+- Repeat the above steps for the sharded training job model, except:  for 'Model name', enter `distributed-sharded-firstname-lastname`, and for 'Location of model artifacts', enter the path for the sharded training job model artifact.

 ![Model](./images/model.png)